 The journey of becoming a property agent can be officially explained on the BOVAEA website, which can be broadly broken down into;

 REN will need to pass the Negotiator Certification Course (NCC) which takes roughly two days before they can be recognized by BOVAVEA.
 In those two days, you will learn a broad range of topics, such as real estate law and economy, property management and valuation, accounting and more.

 5. Finally, apply for the Real Estate Negotiator (REN) license

 In Malaysia, you will need to attend a compulsory two days course before you can register yourself as a Real Estate Negotiator (REN).

 As of 29 May 2014, the BOVAVEA has decided to standardise the two days course module for the negotiator’s certification exercise, where they are required to certify with the Board to conduct real estate transactions.

 This is part of the effort by the board to improve the professionalism in the industry and to weed out illegal brokers.

 This article isn’t meant to scare anyone away from real estate but is offered to be an honest look at the real estate business.
-It can be a very difficult career if the training and work ethic fails, but it can be a seriously rewarding career if you are self-motivated, hard-working, honest, and enjoy networking and helping people.
+It can be a seriously rewarding career if you are self-motivated, hard-working, honest, and enjoy networking and helping people.